radiant/radiant-clipped-extension/README.md

 And you can set some defaults:

 * `assets.insertion_size` is the name of the style that's used when you click on 'insert' to add a radius asset tag to your text.
-You can edit it in the text, of course.
+You can edit it after insertion, of course.
 * `assets.display_size` is the name of the style that's shows when you edit a single asset in the admin interface.

 ## Usage

-Once installed, you get a new Tab with the entire assets library and a search.
-You can also easily attach assets to any page and directly upload them to a page.
+For most purposes you will probably work with assets while you're working on pages.
+Click on one of the 'assets' links and a panel will pop up allowing you to find, insert and attach existing assets or upload new ones.

+For tidying up, replacing files and other admin, click on the 'assets' tab to get a larger version of the same list.
+Here again you can search for assets and filter the results by type, but the options are 'edit' and 'remove' and on editing you can change name, file and caption while keeping page associations intact.

 ## Radius Tags

-The asset manager adds a variety of new tags.
-The basic tag is
-<code><r:asset /></code>, which can be used either alone or as a double
+The asset manager has its own family of radius tags.
+The basic tag is <code><r:asset /></code>, which can be used either alone or as a double tag.
-tag.
 This tag requires a `name` or `id` attribute, which references the asset.
 The <code><r:asset /></code> tag can be combined with other tags for a variety of uses:

     <r:asset:image name="image.png" />  #=>  <img src="/path/to/image.png" />